Ants in the Backyard

 This bug is in the family Miridae of Plant Bugs.
 When I first saw the nymph of this bug, I was sure it was one of those ant-mimics.
 It was quite special though.
 The abdomen looked as if it had been assembled like a child's toy.
 It was identified as P. guttulatus, but I had never seen the adult of this bug.
 The first two sightings were in July 2nd and 6th of 2018.
 The third was from July 15th, and the front end of the nymph looked as if it had undergone some transformations.
 (Compare picture 3 with Picture 3 of the next group.
 The fourth surprised me when I found it - it was actually from July 11th of 2016!
 But I had still never seen the adult.

 Or so I thought.
 This adult bug Paraxenetus guttulatus appeared on July 17, 2018, in a goldenrod plant, but I couldn't recognize it as the adult of that mechanized nymph.
+I wonder what the four little nymphs are in picture 1.

-A Spider Ant Mimic
+Spider Ant Mimics

 Back to February 3, 2019